dental floss your teeth

-The golden rule of good dental health is to brush and floss on a regular basis.
+The golden rule of good dental health is to brush and floss regularly.

 But let us not deny that knowledge and practice are two very different things.
-Just because we know these fundamentals by heart does not mean we practice them on a regular basis.
+Just because we know these fundamentals by heart does not mean we practice them regularly.

 Flossing, in particular, is more difficult to maintain since it necessitates cleaning between the teeth to remove plaque buildup.